catseye/NaNoGenLab/README.md

 26. levenshtein-word-replacement
 27. sensible-paste-up*
 28. joke-o-matic
-29. naive-spoonerizer
+29. levenshtein-swapper
 30. advanced-spoonerizer*

 A * indicates that they could still use a bit of work before I'm entirely happy with them.

-Anything not listed there is either a piece of lab equipment, a collection of corpora, or just wasn't deemed to be experimental enough to be an experiment.
+Anything not listed there is either a piece of lab equipment, a collection of materials, or just wasn't deemed to be experimental enough to be an experiment.
+Some of these are:

+* generic-corpora (materials)
+* fetch-chronam (lab equipment)
+* narrow-cut-up (not different enough from naive-cut-up)
+* naive-spoonerizer (not different enough from advanced-spoonerizer)

 [NaNoGenMo 2014]:         https://github.com/dariusk/NaNoGenMo-2014
 [Cat's Eye Technologies]: http://catseye.tc/